jamis/jamis.github.io/_posts/2014-06-23-second-great-secret.md

 Basil nodded.
 "Well, yes.
 Love makes us all a bit dotty at the best of times.
 So you signed this love note as your brother.
 What then?"

 "Well, the next thing I know, Anathema shows up at the door, asking to speak to Fergus, and suddenly I'm being thrown into the dungeon!
 Fergus wouldn't speak to me.
 He barely fed me!
-I was down there for two or three weeks before I finally managed to talk my way past my guard and escape.
+I was down there for two or three weeks before the captain of the guard took pity on me and helped me escape.
 Only, I couldn't just escape, could I?
 Because suddenly there were all these mazes, now, where the pastures used to be.
 I wandered for another few days trying to find my way out.
 And once I got out, I just wandered town to town doing what I could to find food and shelter---"

 "And making the good people of a certain village quite angry with you in the process, as I recall."